And take control of your recommendation feed …

 The slide deck shows adding a single new image and 3 new images.

 (1) The output of deep learning is a trained model for object classification or recognition.
-Feature vectors of unknown objects can be extracted from the pre-trained model in a process called transfer learning.
+Feature vectors of unknown objects can be extracted from the pre-trained model with the transfer learning process.
 These dense vectors are employed in machine learning pipelines and in distance metric operations to find similar objects in an n-dimensional geometric space.

 (2) The official Minority Report trailer — https://www.youtube.com/watch?v=jdl6eAIx2K4.